 Please contact Barristers with any questions regarding this policy.

 North Carolina allows all 12 hours of required CLE to be earned online through On-Demand online CLE or Live CLE Webcasts (or a combination of both).

 Of the 12 hours required, 1 hour must be devoted to Technology Training (can be either an ethics hour or a general hour).

 Also, in addition to the 2 hours of ethics credit required each year, North Carolina mandates that attorneys earn 1 hour of CLE every 3 years on the topic of Substance Abuse/Mental Health Awareness.
 (This triennial Substance Abuse hour is credited to the overall 12-hour requirement for the year, but not to the 2-hour ethics requirement.)

-Oklahoma now allows all 12 hours of required CLE to be earned online in any format (live webcast, on-demand video, or mp3 audio).
+Oklahoma now allows all 12 hours of required CLE to be earned online in any format (live webcast, on-demand video, or mp3 audio downloads).

-Due to COVID-19, the Tennessee CLE Commission has temporarily suspended the 7-hour In-Person CLE requirement.
-Thus, in order to meet the December 31, 2020 CLE deadline, Tennessee attorneys can earn all 15 hours of CLE, including the 3 hours of ethics, through Barristers Online CLE, including On-Demand courses and Live Webcasts.
-The 7-hour In-Person CLE requirement will be restored for 2021.
+As a consequence, for the 2021 and 2022 reporting years, Tennessee attorneys can earn all 15 hours of CLE, including the 3 hours of ethics, through Barristers Online CLE, including pre-recorded On-Demand courses and Live Webcasts.

 It is assumed that the 7-hour In-Person CLE requirement will be restored for 2023.